 - Eastern redcedar - Eastern redcedar seed is collected from northern Kansas to southern South Dakota.
 This source has proven to be superior for use in Kansas.

 - Eastern white pine - We use the Southern Appalachian seed source for Eastern white pine for its form and winter color.

 - Fragrant sumac - We use the USDA Plant Material Center’s release known as "Konza sumac" which was selected for its vigorous growth and heavy seed production.

 - Pecan - Pecan seed (for use as stratified seed and production of seedlings) is collected from native pecan stands in Southeast Kansas.

 - Ponderosa pine - We use the Valentine seed source for Ponderosa pine for its resistance to Dothistroma needle blight and tolerance to pine tip moth.

 The embryo of many tree and shrub seed is immature when the seed falls off of the tree.
 They require a period in a moist, cool environment to develop to the point where they can germinate, a procedure called stratification.
 This stratification procedure has been applied to the Black walnut and Pecan seed.

 The Stratification Procedure

 Remove the husk from the seed soon after they fall from the tree.
 Soak the seed in water for about 24 hours and then place the seed in a moist medium, such as sand, peat moss, or in a plastic bag.
 Store each particular species of seed at 33 to 41° F for the time shown below.
 Once this time has elapsed, the seed is ready to plant.

-If the stratification procedure is done outdoors, start in mid April - by the time the seeds germinate, the danger of frost will be over.
+If stratified seed is to be used, plant by mid-April.
+By the time the seeds germinate, the danger of frost will be over.
 It is important not to let the seeds get too dry prior to the stratification procedure or during the procedure.
-If the seeds do get too dry during the procedure, you may have to start over.

 The stratification procedure for each of the species below should last the specified length of time.